32tarcan/32tarcan/README.md

 <h3 align="center">Aspiring iOS developer learning the ropes of programming with a focus on SwiftUI and UIKit.
 Excited to explore the possibilities of backend integration using Firebase.
 Seeking opportunities to grow and contribute to inspiring projects.
 Let's learn and create together!.</h3>

-🔭 I work at Sakans Yazilim as an iOS Engineer.
+🔭 I work at Sakans Yazilim as an iOS Developer.

 ✂️  I've worked with SwiftUI and UIKit